Our research team

 Mason F. Carstens, M.S.

-Mason is originally from Rochester, Minnesota, and has returned to Mayo Clinic after time away to study.
-He previously worked as a summer student at Mayo Clinic, where he conducted research in orthopedics and regenerative medicine.
+Mason, who is originally from Rochester, Minnesota, previously worked as a summer student at Mayo Clinic, where he conducted research in orthopedics and regenerative medicine.
 Mason attended Creighton University, where he earned a Bachelor of Science degree in neuroscience and a Master of Science degree in medical science and clinical anatomy.
 In Dr. Abdel's lab, Mason contributes to several projects involving the research of arthrofibrosis and related pathologies.
 He played hockey for Creighton University and continues to play competitively.

 Anne M. Roesler, M.S.